-WOB! joined the Irish music scene in 2008 as a session drummer and played around the country with many bands, including legendary Jerry Fish.
+WOB! joined the Irish music scene in 2008 as a session drummer and played around the country with many bands, including the legendary Jerry Fish.

 Currently on a mission to bring chill out vibes, feature local singers, and showcase Ireland’s beautiful scenery, WOB! can be found behind the drums performing his liquid drum and bass music with a full band, featuring singer/guitar player Dubh Lee, and Stephen Kerr on analogue synths.

-With relaxing visuals filmed in the West of Ireland, and hot Mediterranean for cracking the mediocre, WOB! delivers summer vibes packed audio-visual combo that will place your mind in a chill out zone while your body goes wild.
+With relaxing visuals filmed in the West of Ireland, and hot Mediterranean, WOB! delivers summer vibes packed audio-visual combo that will place your mind in a chill out zone while your body goes wild.

 The Irish Times selected the music video for 2017 single ‘Higher’ as ‘Video of the Week’, the song was No 1. on Spin 103.8FM Irish Alternative’s top 3 chart for five weeks, and has been selected as the official Vantastival 2017 aftermovie soundtrack, powered by Volkswagen Ireland.

 WOB! closed 2017 with special guest live set at interactive show BYOBeat by Desperados/Heineken, and new material is set for release in late 2018.

 Winners of Best new band name Award at Electric Picnic 2016

 Though they’ve been around since 2013, this is my first exposure to the onomatopoeic finery of Dublin drum-and-bass band Wob!
 (Exclamation mark theirs, though very much warranted.)

 “WOB!” refers to the wobbly bassline that is a feature of this Dublin’ act’s sound.